Birkeland–Eyde process

 The Birkeland–Eyde process was one of the competing industrial processes in the beginning of nitrogen-based fertilizer production.
-It is a multi-step nitrogen fixation reaction that uses electrical arcs to react atmospheric nitrogen (N_{2}) with oxygen (O_{2}), ultimately producing nitric acid (HNO_{3}) with water.
-The resultant nitric acid was then used as a source of nitrate (NO_{3}^{−}) in the reaction HNO3 + H2O -> H3O+ + NO3- which may take place in the presence of water or another proton acceptor.
+It is a multi-step nitrogen fixation reaction that uses electrical arcs to react atmospheric nitrogen (N2) with oxygen (O2), ultimately producing nitric acid (HNO3) with water.
+The resultant nitric acid was then used as a source of nitrate (NO_{3}-) in the reaction HNO3 + H2O -> H3O+ + NO_{3}- which may take place in the presence of water or another proton acceptor.

+History

-It was developed by Norwegian industrialist and scientist Kristian Birkeland along with his business partner Sam Eyde in 1903, based on a method used by Henry Cavendish in 1784.
+The process was developed by Norwegian industrialist and scientist Kristian Birkeland along with his business partner Sam Eyde in 1903, based on a method used by Henry Cavendish in 1784.
 A factory based on the process was built in Rjukan and Notodden in Norway, combined with the building of large hydroelectric power facilities.

-The Birkeland–Eyde process is relatively inefficient in terms of energy consumption.
-Therefore, in the 1910s and 1920s, it was gradually replaced in Norway by a combination of the Haber process and the Ostwald process.
-The Haber process produces ammonia (NH_{3}) from molecular nitrogen (N_{2}) and hydrogen (H_{2}), the latter usually but not necessarily produced by steam reforming methane (CH_{4}) gas in current practice.
-The ammonia from the Haber process is then converted into nitric acid (HNO_{3}) in the Ostwald process.